 I wanted to create vegan cheese stuffed mushrooms that resembled my four cheese stuffed mushrooms I used to love so much.
 These are perfect!
 As usual I found some test subjects for this recipe (8 people).
 Then I brought them to my Aunt’s house for dinner one night and they disappeared within 10 minutes…and I brought a lot!
 You may never make any other kind of stuffed mushroom again.

 Let’s talk nutritional yeast.
-Yes, this is the ingredient you should all be familiar with if you love cheese but don’t eat dairy.
+Though I don’t use it in this particular recipe, this is the most-used ingredient you should all be familiar with if you love cheese but don’t eat dairy.
 It’s also an ingredient you should love if you don’t eat meat.
 The Vitamin B content, protein and fiber (here is a nutrition breakdown) make nutritional yeast a superstar.

 How do you use nutritional yeast?
 My mother used nutritional yeast as a morning sickness remedy when she was pregnant with me (I was the first baby she wasn’t sick with her entire pregnancy!).
 I eat it for the Vitamin B and trace minerals (especially the zinc!).
 Put a little salt with nutritional yeast and it makes a great cheesy popcorn topping, nacho dip or blend it with nuts or cauliflower to imitate any kind of dairy cheese you want!